astrada/gapi-ocaml/README.md

 ### Configuration and installation

-This project provides 2 libraries:

-* `gapi-ocaml`: Google APIs client library
-* `gapi-ocaml.gdata`: Google Data Protocol client library

-To build the libraries, run
+To build the library, run

     $ make

-To install the libraries, run (as root, if your user doesn't have enough privileges)
+To install the library, run (as root, if your user doesn't have enough privileges)

     $ make install